Children born in Norway

 In the event parents are separated or unmarried, father must declare his paternity.

-Read more about paternity and parental responsibility.
+Read more about paternity.

 When the child receives a Norwegian national identity number, the Tax Administration sends a request to the person(s) with parental responsibility to choose the child's name.
 You'll find the child's Norwegian national identity number in the request.